What is an “influx” or “emergency” shelter?

 - Introduce and Support Legislation to Improve Care at Influx Facilities.
 In conjunction with other care providers and advocates, we have developed suggested bill text that would codify improved standards for these facilities.

 - Robustly Fund ORR and Urge it To Prioritize Child-Friendly Care.
-For FY 2020, we recommend[ix] Congress appropriate a minimum of $4.6 billion for ORR’s UC line item – in line with actual FY 19 expenditures and supplemental appropriations for UC care.
-We also support the Administration’s request for a $2 billion contingency fund that could be utilized over three years.
+For FY 2020, we recommend[x] Congress appropriate a minimum of $4.68 billion for ORR’s UC line item – in line with actual FY 2019 expenditures and supplemental appropriations for UC care.
 Through the FY 2020 appropriations process, we urge Congress to require ORR to expand its permanent bed capacity and prioritize use of community-based residential care (foster care and small group homes) and small-scale shelters.
-We further urge it to require ORR to review referred cases of family separation and to report to Congress and engage with both child welfare experts and the Department of Homeland Security regarding trends and any inappropriate instances of separation.
+Further, if standalone legislation is not passed (as recommended above), we urge it to include the House’s appropriations language for improved standards and oversight of influx facilities.

-- Address Issues Increasing Children’s Length of Stay.
-In addition to high UC referral numbers, part of reason ORR has recently had to rely on influx facilities is due to increased lengths of stay for children in care.
-We urge Congress to address certain factors that are contributing to increased lengths of stay, including by requiring ORR to rescind the Memorandum of Agreement[x] on information sharing.
+- Address Issues Contributing to Instances of Delayed Release of Children.
+In addition to high UC referral numbers, part of reason ORR recently had to rely on influx facilities was due to increased lengths of stay for children in care.
+While the average length of stay for children in care has decreased significantly in recent months, service providers continue to see certain cases of children whose release is unnecessarily delayed.
+We urge Congress to examine and address factors that are contributing to such cases of delayed release, including by requiring ORR to rescind the Memorandum of Agreement[xi] on information sharing.

 [ii] Children Entering the United States Unaccompanied: Section 1.2.4, Office of Refugee Resettlement (Oct.
 10, 2018), https://www.acf.hhs.gov/orr/resource/children-entering-the-united-states-unaccompanied-section-1#1.2.4.

-[iii] In June, the Department of Health and Human Services announced the opening of a new influx facility in Fort Sill, Oklahoma; however, no unaccompanied children have been placed in the facility since its activation due to declining referral rates.
-The facility currently remains available for use if referral numbers increase.
+[iii] In June, the Department of Health and Human Services announced the opening of a new influx facility in Fort Sill, Oklahoma; however, no unaccompanied children were ever placed in the facility due to declining referral rates.
 See Asher Stockler, Oklahoma Army Base Fort Sill Will Not House Migrant Children, For Now, Newsweek (July, 27, 2019), https://www.newsweek.com/hhs-orr-immigration-fort-sill-migrant-children-1451438.

 [iv] See U.S. Dep’t of Health and Human Services, Unaccompanied Alien Children sheltered at Homestead Job Corps Site, Homestead, Florida (Aug.
 6, 2019), https://www.hhs.gov/programs/social-services/unaccompanied-alien-children/homestead-job-corps-site-fact-sheet/index.html; see also U.S. Dep’t of Health and Human Services, Carrizo Springs Temporary Influx Facility (July 30, 2019), https://www.hhs.gov/programs/social-services/unaccompanied-alien-children/carrizo-springs-temporary-influx-facility-update.html; Maria Sacchetti, Trump Administration Removes All Migrant Teens from Giant Tornillo Tent Camp, The Washington Post (Jan.
 11, 2019), available at https://www.washingtonpost.com/local/immigration/trump-administration-to-shutter-texas-tent-city-for-migrant-teens/2019/01/11/c914356e-1510-11e9-b6ad-9cfd62dbb0a8_story.html?noredirect=on.